 If you’re experiencing troublesome heavy bleeding, an endometrial ablation may provide the solution you’re looking for.
 At Southeast Texas OB/GYN Associates, P.A., the team of gynecological experts have extensive experience performing endometrial ablations, allowing their patients in Beaumont, Texas, to live pain- and hassle-free lives again.
-To learn how an endometrial ablation can help prevent heavy bleeding, call or book an appointment online.

 An endometrial ablation is a procedure where one of the doctors at Southeast Texas OB/GYN Associates, P.A. destroys the lining of your uterus, also called your endometrium, to curb heavy bleeding.